CommentSold/iOS-Videeo/README.md

 ## Manual XCFramework Integration

-- Download the SDK binary from the latest release and unzip the XCFramework into your project structure.
+- Download the SDK binary from the latest [release](https://github.com/CommentSold/iOS-Videeo/releases), and unzip the XCFramework into your project structure.
 - Open your Xcode project, select your project file, and select your app target and the General tab.
 - Drag the unzipped VideoSDK.xcframework into the section of the General tab called Frameworks, Libraries, and Embedded Content.
 Make sure you select Embed and Sign.
 - Your project should look like the following: